cavabap/abapTableCompare/README.md

 # abapTableCompare
-Compares two tables and reports which lines are unchanged, inserted, deleted or changed.
+Compares two tables and reports which lines are inserted, deleted or changed.

 Target Platform ABAP 7.4+